WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Phenomenology

-In contrast, the enhancement needed for $p$-wave annihilation is much larger -- scaling as $\propto \xcfo^{2}/x_{\rm fo}^{2}$ rather than $\propto \xcfo/x_{\rm fo}$ -- and can reach values of order $10^{5}$ in Fig.~\ref{fig:boostsigma} before saturating unitarity.
-Consequently, $p$-wave-dominated WIMPs can have annihilation cross sections up to five orders of magnitude above the standard thermal value while still yielding the observed relic abundance.
-This greatly enlarges the viable parameter space and, strikingly, opens realistic prospects for the indirect detection of $p$-wave DM.
+In contrast, the enhancement needed for $p$-wave annihilation is much larger -- scaling as $\propto \xcfo^{2}/x_{\rm fo}^{2}$ rather than $\propto \xcfo/x_{\rm fo}$ -- and can reach values of order $10^{5}$ in Fig.~\ref{fig:boostsigma} before saturating unitarity and about $10^3$ before reaching the vacuum-domination limit.
+Consequently, $p$-wave-dominated WIMPs can have annihilation cross sections up to three orders of magnitude above the standard thermal value under the conservative assumption that vacuum domination does not occur while still yielding the observed relic abundance.
+This greatly enlarges the viable parameter space and may improve the prospects for the indirect detection of $p$-wave DM.

 Finally, we comment on the ALP evolution after WIMP freeze-out.
-One might expect that $\phi$ also contributes to the relic abundance.
-During symmetry restoration, the field is first trapped in the symmetry-breaking vacuum and then undergoes non-adiabatic evolution.
-Subsequently, the field oscillates around $\phi=0$, with the ALP energy density red-shifting as matter.
-An explicit estimate gives the ALP density after freeze-out: $\rho_\phi (T) \sim \kappa^{-1/2}m_\chi T^3$, which, if stable, would exceed the observed DM density and overclose the Universe.
-Thus, $\phi$ must be unstable, with a lifetime set by its model-dependent couplings to other species and not constrained in a universal way.
-We therefore conclude that in the FOPT regime, DM is composed solely of the WIMP.
+For $x>\xcfotilde$, the field oscillates around $\phi=0$, with the ALP energy density red-shifting as matter.
+An explicit estimate gives the ALP density after freeze-out, $\rho_\phi (T) \sim m_\chi T^3$, which, if stable, would exceed the observed DM density and overclose the Universe.
+Thus, $\phi$ must be unstable and should also decay rapidly into radiation after the onset of coherent oscillations to avoid significant dilution of the WIMP yield.
+The decay of $\phi$ is generally model-dependent and does not affect the parameter space shown in Fig.~\ref{fig:boostsigma}; for completeness, an explicit example realizing the rapid decay of $\phi$ is provided in Appendix~\ref{subapp:ALPdecay}.
+We therefore conclude that, in the FOPT regime, DM is composed solely of the WIMP.